danchurlian/PascalInterpreter/README.md

-This is a simple PASCAL Interpreter in progress Features a Token class, Lexer class, a Parser class, and an Interpreter class Also includes an Abstract Syntax Tree data structures with Nodes representing different grammars.
+This is a simple PASCAL Interpreter in progress.
+This interpreter a Token class, Lexer class, a Parser class, and an Interpreter class.
+This program also contains an Abstract Syntax Tree data structure with Nodes representing different grammars.